Introduction to Certificates

 Certificate Collection at Censys

-Censys collects certificates in a repository for searching and viewing.
 Certificates are collected via two methods:

-- Syncing with a number of Certificate Transparency (CT) logs
+Syncing with a number of CT logs

 The contents of a certificate are immutable and cannot be changed once the certificate is generated.
-Censys parses the contents of each certificate and provides them as searchable fields.

-Some Parsed Fields from a Certificate
+Parsed Fields from a Certificate (Not an exhaustive list.
+See all fields here)

 -